dolphjs/docs/content/guide.md

 dolph.start();
 ```

-Now you can run `dolph start` to run the application on the default port or `dolph watch` to run in [watch mode](/cli/overview).
-After starting the server, navigate to your browser on `localhost:3030/auth/greet` to get a message from the server.
+You can now run `dolph start` to launch the application on the default port, or use `dolph watch` to run it in [watch mode](/cli/overview).
+After starting the server, open your browser and navigate to localhost:3030/auth/greet to receive a message from the server.